How to Use FireFox On Your Android TV & NVIDIA Shield

 Using FireFox TV

-What I like most about FireFox TV is its simplicity.
-Similar to Puffin TV, this browser keeps things very simple for TV users.
+What I like most about Firefox TV is its simplicity.
+Like Puffin TV, this browser keeps things very simple for TV users.

-Underneath that are several rows of pinned tiles that you can customize to fit your browsing habits.
+Underneath are several rows of pinned tiles you can customize to fit your browsing habits.

 Turbo Mode is a really cool feature that blocks third-party trackers so you can browse without being tracked.
 It also speeds up the web pages slightly, which is nice.